-I am a self-taught software engineer at ASOS.
+I am a self-taught software engineer at LEGO.
+Previously worked at ASOS.
 I have taught myself how to code in my spare time through the help of codebar, CodeFirst:Girls and freeCodeCamp.
 You can read about my success story of landing my first job software engineering job by clicking here.

 I have volunteered as an instructor at CodeFirst:Girls teaching young professional HTML and CSS.
 I am now a coach at codebar and contribute to freeCodeCamp.
 I am a committed and a fast learning individual who’s ready to tackle on any challenges.